-Excerpted from You Gotta Have Girlfriends: A Post-Fifty Posse Is Good For Your Health by Suzanne Braun Levine, published by Open Road Media.
+This report is excerpted from Suzanne Braun Levine’s You Gotta Have Girlfriends: A Post-Fifty Posse Is Good For Your Health published by Open Road Media.

 The best thing a man can do for his health is to be married to a woman.
 One of the best things a woman can do for her health is to nurture her relationships with her girlfriends, especially after the age of fifty.
 The longer we live, the more important our friends become.
 We call them our “chosen family” and in times of need they are the most likely to be at the door, on the phone, or in the waiting room.

 Without the kind of human contact and intellectual stimulation we take for granted earlier in our lives, we are likely to literally fade away physically, psychologically, and socially.
 The failure to maintain quality relationships with others, according to Dr. David Spiegel, a Stanford professor of psychiatry, is as dangerous to our physical health as smoking.

 Not only do our girlfriends keep us physically healthy, but their support can also make us well when we are sick.
 A study of breast cancer patients by researchers at Ohio State University’s Comprehensive Cancer Center found that those who were in a supervised support group were 56 percent less likely to die than those who were going it alone.
 In fact, the stress-reducing influence of their company is thought to contribute to women’s longer life expectancy than men.